First-Time Home Buyer Loan in Utah

 VA loans are only available to U.S. military veterans or active duty personnel.
 As such, they offer a number of benefits that are not available to conventional or FHA mortgage holders.
 First, VA loans are guaranteed by the United States Department of Veteran Affairs.
 Because they’re backed by a government agency, there’s no need for additional mortgage insurance.

-There’s also no minimum credit score, and often no required down payment, making VA loans some of the cheapest and easiest loans for which to qualify.
+There’s a minimum credit score of 620 and, often, no required down payment making VA loans some of the most affordable and easiest loans for which to qualify.

 Some of the drawbacks include the VA funding fee.
 The amount of the fee paid will depend on how big the down payment was: 2.15% if the down payment was 0%; 1.5% if the down payment was 5% to 9%; and 1.25% if the down payment was 10% or higher.
 These fees help to keep the system stable by protecting lenders who expose themselves to additional risk.